iandunn/WordPress-Skeleton/README.md

 ## TODO

+* When 3.5 comes out, test this in WPMS.
+	* Probably need to add blogs.dir stuff to gitignore
+	* Maybe add config for network setup to wp-config, but commented out?
+	* Also update playground/wpms
 * Remove 3rd party Akismet submodule as a security precaution
 	* Remove from features
 * Since .htaccess is versioned, add an example of setting up rules based on whether the site is dev/staging/production. e.g, htauth